factana/fogwing-node-mcu-esp8266/fw-iothub-dht11-sensor/readme.md

-# _fogwing-emulator-for-node-mcu-esp8266 with DHT11_
+# _fogwing emulator for-node-mcu-esp8266 with DHT11_

 This directory provide a files that reads the sensor data and sends the same to Fogwing IoTHub using node-mcu-esp8266.

 #####  Note:- These SDKs are currently in preview and are subject to change.

-## Fogwing IoT using node-mcu-esp8266 with DHT11
+## Fogwing IoT emulation for node-mcu-esp8266 with DHT11

 We have provided a file: